tharuraht/robocam/SETUP.md

     - Server (host machine) address: 10.200.200.1
     - Client (RPi) address: 10.200.200.2

 Note: the Wireguard server will listen on port 51820 for clinet connections.
 This can be changed in [`wg0.conf`](utils/wireguard/wg0.conf), but the port needs forwarding to make the server reachable from the internet.

-### Wireguard watchdog
+### Wireguard watchdog (Both Nodes)

 Found in `utils/wg-watchdog.sh`, the script periodically checks if the VPN tunnel is active and will attempt to restart it if not.
 Can be run manually or configured to peridically run using `crontab`, the crontab entry used in the original project on the RPi was given as: